📝 Menu psychology & menu engineering · ⏱️ 3 min read

 Stars (popular + profitable)

-• Train your staff to recommend these
+• Coach your team to recommend these options

 Plowhorses (popular + not profitable)